|obverse Chapter 3·||Turning Signs (Contents)||References||SourceNet|

 The necessity of dominance is reflected in the gospel statement that one cannot serve two masters at the same time.
 We find the Thomas version in Saying 47:

-Several sayings in Thomas (and other gospels) seem to use clothing metaphorically, and here too spiritual value is related negatively or inversely to ‘worldly’ value.
+Several sayings in Thomas (and other gospels) seem to use clothing to represent “worldly” values as opposed to “spiritual” values.
 Here are three examples:

 Jesus says: ‘Why did you go out to the countryside?
 To see a reed shaken by the wind, and to see a person dressed in soft clothing [like your] kings and your great/powerful persons?
 They are dressed in soft clothing and will not be able to recognize the truth.’— Thomas 78 (5G)